Gaming and Leisure Properties, Inc. (NASDAQ:GLPI) Shares Bought by Wedbush Securities Inc.

-Wedbush Securities Inc. grew its position in Gaming and Leisure Properties, Inc. (NASDAQ:GLPI – Get Rating) by 5.7% in the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 26,695 shares of the real estate investment trust’s stock after buying an additional 1,440 shares during the quarter.
-Wedbush Securities Inc.’s holdings in Gaming and Leisure Properties were worth $1,391,000 as of its most recent filing with the Securities and Exchange Commission.
+Wedbush Securities Inc. boosted its stake in shares of Gaming and Leisure Properties, Inc. (NASDAQ:GLPI – Get Rating) by 5.7% during the fourth quarter, according to its most recent Form 13F filing with the SEC.
+The fund owned 26,695 shares of the real estate investment trust’s stock after buying an additional 1,440 shares during the period.
+Wedbush Securities Inc.’s holdings in Gaming and Leisure Properties were worth $1,391,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors have also recently bought and sold shares of the stock.
-Vanguard Group Inc. boosted its stake in shares of Gaming and Leisure Properties by 5.3% during the 3rd quarter.
-Vanguard Group Inc. now owns 36,132,441 shares of the real estate investment trust’s stock worth $1,598,500,000 after acquiring an additional 1,817,088 shares in the last quarter.
-BlackRock Inc. lifted its position in shares of Gaming and Leisure Properties by 11.2% during the third quarter.
-BlackRock Inc. now owns 17,418,081 shares of the real estate investment trust’s stock worth $770,577,000 after purchasing an additional 1,754,145 shares during the last quarter.
-Heitman Real Estate Securities LLC bought a new position in shares of Gaming and Leisure Properties during the third quarter worth about $58,492,000.
-Wellington Management Group LLP lifted its holdings in Gaming and Leisure Properties by 13.6% in the first quarter.
-Wellington Management Group LLP now owns 10,515,906 shares of the real estate investment trust’s stock worth $493,511,000 after acquiring an additional 1,255,222 shares during the last quarter.
-Finally, Sumitomo Mitsui Trust Holdings Inc. lifted its holdings in Gaming and Leisure Properties by 191.0% in the third quarter.
-Sumitomo Mitsui Trust Holdings Inc. now owns 1,897,946 shares of the real estate investment trust’s stock worth $83,965,000 after acquiring an additional 1,245,735 shares during the last quarter.
-90.69% of the stock is currently owned by hedge funds and other institutional investors.
+Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
+FORA Capital LLC acquired a new position in Gaming and Leisure Properties during the third quarter worth $575,000.
+Barclays PLC boosted its stake in Gaming and Leisure Properties by 124.9% during the third quarter.
+Barclays PLC now owns 163,395 shares of the real estate investment trust’s stock worth $7,228,000 after buying an additional 90,739 shares during the last quarter.
+Moody National Bank Trust Division boosted its stake in Gaming and Leisure Properties by 48.7% during the third quarter.
+Moody National Bank Trust Division now owns 22,448 shares of the real estate investment trust’s stock worth $993,000 after buying an additional 7,352 shares during the last quarter.
+Nisa Investment Advisors LLC boosted its stake in Gaming and Leisure Properties by 11.1% during the third quarter.
+Nisa Investment Advisors LLC now owns 115,815 shares of the real estate investment trust’s stock worth $5,124,000 after buying an additional 11,595 shares during the last quarter.
+Finally, Strategic Investment Advisors MI purchased a new stake in Gaming and Leisure Properties in the fourth quarter valued at $368,000.
+Institutional investors and hedge funds own 90.69% of the company’s stock.

 Gaming and Leisure Properties Increases Dividend